 After years of successful book trading, William and his collection moved to Philadelphia and later to Charlottesville, Virginia.
 Here he opened The Virginia Book Shop and ran a very handsome business in that bookish town.
 Due to family responsibilities, however, William and his books had to relocate once more to the sunny Florida, where he opened the Old Florida Book Shop.
 It took three years for William to transfer his impressive collection, consisting of over 10,000 units, and settle in his new store; since then he’s enjoyed cataloguing books he’d bought long ago.

 His field of expertise is the visual aspects of the book, including fine bindings, illustrations and the illustrated book.
 He is versed in types of prints and has significant holdings in nineteenth century American caricature publications and early twentieth American fashion.

-William has been a member of various historical societies including The Northern Ohio Bibliophilic Society, The Virginia Antiquarian Booksellers’ Association, The Florida Bibliophile Society & the Florida Antiquarian Booksellers Association.
-Nationally I belong to The Ephemera Society & Antiquarian Booksellers’ Association of America (ABAA); internationally to the International League of Antiquarian Booksellers (ILAB) he has also been a member of the Rowfant [Book] Club in Cleveland for the past twenty years.
+William is a member of various historical societies including The Northern Ohio Bibliophilic Society, The Virginia Antiquarian Booksellers’ Association, The Florida Bibliophile Society & the Florida Antiquarian Booksellers Association.
+Nationally he belongs to The Ephemera Society & Antiquarian Booksellers’ Association of America (ABAA); internationally to the International League of Antiquarian Booksellers (ILAB) he is also a member of the Rowfant [Book] Club in Cleveland for the past twenty years.